 Notice to the Annual General Meeting of Savosolar Plc

-Notice is given to the shareholders of Savosolar Plc. to the Annual General Meeting to be held on Wednesday, 10 May 2023 at 14.00 (EET) at Rake-Sali Ball Room, address Erottajankatu 4C, Helsinki, Finland.
-The reception of persons who have registered for the meeting and the distribution of voting tickets will commence at 13.30 (EET).
+Notice is given to the shareholders of Savosolar Plc. to the Annual General Meeting to be held on Friday, 12 May 2023 at 10.00 (EET) at Rake-Sali Ball Room, address Erottajankatu 4C, Finland.
+The reception of persons who have registered for the meeting and the distribution of voting tickets will commence at 9.30 (EET).

 A. Matters on the agenda of the General Meeting